iotaledger/iota/crates/iota-graphql-rpc/README.md

 ## Architecture

-The GraphQL server provides read access to the indexer database, and enables execution of transaction through the fullnode JSON-RPC API.
+The GraphQL server provides read access to the Indexer database, and enables execution of transaction through the fullnode JSON-RPC API.

 Its architecture can thus be visualized as follows: